stevelr/eventlog/README.rst

 * A logging handler compatible with python logging, so application logs can be integrated with event logs (log messages are wrapped with an Event object)
+* Ability to clone the log stream (so it can go remote + to console), and to configure a fallback log stream (so you can log to file if network is unavailable).
 * support for the django-eventlog middleware for logging http events and associating application Events with the current user session and http request